 A saying I found interesting from a scientist that works with the high fat aspects of the ketogenic diet relative to cancer research is: “vegetables are a fat delivery system”.

 Well, that is definitely a plus for butter, but my hope is to enhance the vegetable itself with the golden low carb fat of butter.
-The recipe below does just that.

 Try this Brussel Sprout Caesar Salad for another creative, tasty side dish!